How to Build Energy and Manage it for Work in the AI Era

 Pillar 3: Organized Workflows (Ivy Lee Time Mgt Technique & 5-S Method)

-• Mental Energy: The Ivy Lee Time Management Technique directs the focus of energy by requiring prioritization of a limited number of critical tasks and adherence to completing one task before moving to the next.
+• Mental Energy: The Ivy Lee Time Management Technique directs the focus of energy by requiring prioritization of a limited number of high priority tasks and adherence to completing one task before moving to the next.
 This method avoids "split attention" that can lead to reduced quality of work.
 Also, the 5-S Method for systematic organization of both physical (e.g., on-the-go backpack) and digital work environments aims to reduce clutter that contributes to mental clarity and efficiency.

 • Emotional Energy: By providing clear structure and prioritization, these methods reduce feelings of being overwhelmed and stressed, leading to a greater sense of control and accomplishment, boosting emotional well-being, and making achieving goals easier.